cabalmail/cabal-infra/README.md

 - Administrative interface for managing addresses
 - Other supporting infrastructure

 CabalMail grew out of a bunch of scripts and configuration files that I originally set up when I wanted to take control of my own email hosting.
 Some time in the late 1990s, I started getting spammed at a third-party address that I had used for years.
 Spam filters were unreliable at the time, and my inbox quickly became unusable.
 I reluctantly went through the pain of contacting all my friends, family, and corporate interloqutors to update my contact information.
 I decided to take control of my mail system so that I would not have to go through that pain again.
+Later, when my son graduated from college, he and I made a project out of converting my scripts to Chef cookbooks.
+It was my son who chose the name "Cabal" for our project.

 With CabalMail, you can manage your own self-hosted email system as I do.